Short and Caught: The ASX stocks investors are shorting right now

 Stockhead’s two preferred metrics are raw short interest as well as percentage changes within the last month.

-In the last fortnight, Myer (ASX:MYR) has been the most shorted ASX stock with $82m against it.
+In the last fortnight, Myer (ASX:MYR) has been the most shorted ASX stock with 82 million in shorted shares.
 The company is currently partway through a month-long shutdown of its stores due to COVID-19 restrictions.